-- Port 443: Unencrypted traffic comes to this port to be sent to a secure website version as this is the port assigned to SSL.
-For example, if you’re shopping online and about to check out and enter your credit card details, you’ll be sent to the HTTPS site.
-It keeps your personal details and banking information safe from being leaked.
-It’s a good idea to change to this port since it’s less likely to be blocked as all normal, secure website traffic is routed through here.
+- Port 443: Unencrypted traffic comes to this port to be sent to a secure website version, as this is the port assigned to SSL.
+For example, you'll be sent to the HTTPS site if you're shopping online and about to check out and enter your credit card details.
+It keeps your details and banking information safe from being leaked.
+It's a good idea to change to this port since it's less likely to be blocked as all expected; secure website traffic is routed through here.

 - Port 80: This port is also used for encrypted traffic (HTTPS).
 It secures all HTTPS sites, so it's rarely blocked.

-If your VPN allows it, you can also use the Secure Socket Tunneling Protocol (SSTP) protocol.
+You can also use the Secure Socket Tunneling Protocol (SSTP) if your VPN allows it.

-Contrary to OpenVPN that uses port 1194, the SSTP protocol uses port 443 by default.
+Contrary to OpenVPN, which uses port 1194, the SSTP protocol uses port 443 by default.
 Since this port secures all website traffic, it lets you avoid detection as your traffic is unlikely to be blocked.

 Change Security Protocols

-For instance, if you’re looking to get onto a geoblocked streaming site, you’ll want faster speeds.
-But if you want to secure your online traffic and share anonymous files, you might be less bothered about speed and want stronger security features.
+For instance, you'll want faster speeds if you're looking to get onto a geoblocked streaming site.
+But if you want to secure your online traffic and share anonymous files, you might be less bothered about speed and want more robust security features.

 These are two different protocols that are combined.
-Layer 2 Tunneling Protocol (L2TP) doesn’t offer much security, but it has decent speeds.
-So it’s paired with Internet Protocol Security (IPSec) to encrypt your traffic and shield you from any leaks fully.
-However, the extra security slows you down somewhat, so you’d be better off choosing this protocol if you’re more concerned about detection than speed.
+Layer 2 Tunneling Protocol (L2TP) doesn't offer much security, but it has decent speeds.
+So it's paired with Internet Protocol Security (IPSec) to encrypt your traffic and shield you from leaks.
+However, the extra security slows you down somewhat, so you'd be better off choosing this protocol if you're more concerned about detection than speed.

-Internet Key Exchange v2 (IKEv2) uses IPSec’s level of security and has fast reliable speeds.
-It’s a good choice for mobile devices to reconnect you if you temporarily lose your internet connection.
-However, it can be tricky to set up, and it’s only compatible with a limited number of devices.
+Internet Key Exchange v2 (IKEv2) uses IPSec's security level and fast, reliable speeds.
+It's a good choice for mobile devices to reconnect if you temporarily lose your internet connection.
+However, it can be tricky to set up, and it's only compatible with a limited number of devices.

 SSTP is a solid choice for getting around VPN blocks as it uses port 443 just like all other secure internet traffic, so it's highly secure.
 However, it's only available on Windows devices.

-WireGuard is a fairly new security protocol that uses OpenVPN’s security with IKEv2’s speeds.
-It’s a great security option, but only a few VPNs offer it right now, like CyberGhost, Surfshark, and PrivateInternetAccess.
+WireGuard is a reasonably new security protocol that uses OpenVPN's security with IKEv2's speeds.
+It's a great security option, but only a few VPNs offer it right now, like CyberGhost, Surfshark, and PrivateInternetAccess.